josephtaylor/sketch-mapper/README.md

-# surface-mapper-gui
+# sketch-mapper

-This is the SurfaceMapperGui library for processing.
+This is the SketchMapper library for processing.
 ![screenshot](http://s17.postimg.org/qfy5a6lz3/Screenshot_from_2015_02_09_22_18_18.png)
-SurfaceMapperGui is a GUI tool that allows you to map processing sketches on surfaces.<br/>
+SketchMapper is a GUI tool that allows you to map processing sketches on surfaces.<br/>
 This was built off of the [Surface Mapper] library by [Ixagon] and the original [SurfaceMapperGui] by Jason Webb.<br/>
 This is mostly *their* work !
 This is just adapted to do some different things.